MicrosoftDocs/visualstudio-docs/docs/debugger/diagnose-problems-after-deployment.md

  You'll need Visual Studio Enterprise on your development computer or another computer to review the recorded events and debug your code using IntelliTrace.
 You can also use tools like CodeLens, debugger maps, and code maps to help you diagnose the problem.

- If you do use IntelliTrace to investigate issues, see [Find the problem](/previous-versions/visualstudio/visual-studio-2015/debugger/diagnose-problems-after-deployment?view=vs-2015#InvestigateEvents).
+ If you do use IntelliTrace to investigate issues, see [Find the problem](/previous-versions/visualstudio/visual-studio-2015/debugger/diagnose-problems-after-deployment?view=vs-2015#InvestigateEvents) for more in-depth instructions.